lukeg101/lplzoo/SystemF/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=(\Lambda&space;X.t)\,A&space;\rightsquigarrow&space;t[X:=A]" target="_blank"><img src="https://latex.codecogs.com/gif.latex?(\Lambda&space;X.t)\,A&space;\rightsquigarrow&space;t[X:=A]" title="(\Lambda X.t)\,A \rightsquigarrow t[X:=A]" /></a>

+- This means the typing context now also contains types, and types occur in terms.
+The phrase `X Type` means X is a type.
+We do not implement Agda style type hierarchies here.
 - This implementation follows a [small-step](https://cs.stackexchange.com/questions/43294/difference-between-small-and-big-step-operational-semantics) operational semantics and Berendregt's [variable convention](https://cs.stackexchange.com/questions/69323/barendregts-variable-convention-what-does-it-mean) (see `substitution` in SystemF.hs).
+The variable convention is adopted for both types and terms.
 - Reductions include the one-step reduction (see `reduce1` in SystemF.hs), the many-step reduction (see `reduce` in SystemF.hs).

 ## Other Implementation Details